Azure/nxtools/README.md

 ## Introduction

+- Commandd:
     - `Get-nxKernelInfo`: A simple wrapper around `uname -a`.
     - `Get-nxLinuxStandardBaseRelease`: A quick wrap of `lsb_release -a` command (this `lsb_release` must be present on the system).
     - `Get-nxDistributionInfo`: Parsing information found in `/etc/*-release`.
     - `Get-nxItem`: Similar to Get-Item for file system provider but on Linux using `ls -d`.
     - `Get-nxChildItem`: Similar to Get-ChildItem for the FileSystem provider but on Linux, this will use the `ls` command.
     - `Compare-nxFileSystemMode`: An easy way to compare two sets of unix file system permissions.
         You can use a Symbolic notation (`rwxrwxrwx`), or the numericla permission (`777` or `0777`).
     - `Get-nxLocalUser`: Read and parse local users from `/etc/passwd`.
     - `Get-nxLocalGroup`: Read and parse local groups from `/etc/group`.
     - `Set-nxMode`: Set files and folder mode (permisisons) using `chmod`.
     - `Set-nxOwner`: Set the owner for files and folders (and optionally the group ownership) using `chown`.
     - `Set-nxGroupOwnership`: Set the group owning the files and folders using `chgrp`.
+    - `Get-nxLocalUserMemberOf`: Get the groups (`[nxLocalGroup[]]`) a Local user is member of.
+    - `New-nxLocalUser`: Creates a new Local User using `useradd`.
+    - `Add-nxLocalGroupMember`: Add users to a group using `gpasswd`.
+    - `Add-nxLocalUserToGroup`: Add user to groups using `usermod`.
+    - `New-nxLocalGroup`: Create a new Local Group using `groupadd`.
+    - `Set-nxLocalGroup`: Set the properties of an existing local group using `gpasswd`.
+    - `Set-nxLocalGroupMember`: Set (and replace) the members of an existing group using `gpasswd`.
+    - `Remove-nxLocalUser`: Delete a Local user using `userdel`.
+    - `Remove-nxLocalGroupMember`: Removes users from a local group using `gpasswd`.
+    - `Remove-nxLocalGroup`: Deletes a local group using `groupdel`.
+    - `Get-nxEtcShadow`: Gets a user's `/etc/shadow` entry if it exists.
+    - `Disable-nxLocalUser`: Lock a user's password, Expire its account and replace its Shell to `/sbin/nologin`.

+- DscResource:
+    - `nxUser`: Simple resource to manage [nxLocalUser] accounts.
+    - `nxGroup`: Simple resource to manage [nxLocalGroup] and group members.

+- Supporting Enums and Classes for File System permissions.
+    - In order to make interpretation, Comparison, and manipulation of File system permissions easier, the module implements a few classes and enums to make that work.

 # Usages